JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 2. Extract the archive and open the resulting folder in your IDE.
 3. Wait for the import to finish, then go to the [](#run-the-sample-apps) section to learn how to build and run the apps.

-Since the Kotlin Multiplatform IDE plugin does not support Windows or Linux yet

 ## Consult the preflight checks

 You can make sure there are no environment issues with the project setup by opening